SIOUkoeran/gnl/README.md

 read, malloc, free
 # Description
 write a function which return a line read from a file descriptor
+- with a single static variable.
+- To be able to manage multiple file descriptors with your get_next_line
 # Instruction
 cc -Wall -Wextra -Werror -D BUFFER_SIZE=42 <files>.c